tc39/proposal-class-fields/README.md

 ### Orthogonality

 This proposal provides fields which are orthogonal on the following axes:
-- Placement: Static vs instance
+- Placement: Static vs instance -- static postponed to [follow-on proposal](https://github.com/tc39/proposal-static-class-features/)
 - Visibility/name: public vs private vs computed property name
 - With or without initializer